How it works

 You’re a regular!
 Best for individuals who want access during our open studio hours, and member pricing to our classes each month to try out different things, library access.

 Same access as the basic plan, but for families.
 Best for after-school users, or to have family days on the weekends.
 Open studio hour access, member pricing to our classes each month to try out different things, library access.

 For makers needing additional time outside of Open Studio Hours, and needing more shop access (full shop access on approved tools).
 Tool lockers available upon request.
 Member pricing to our classes each month to try out different things, library access.

 You’re dedicated to creating a business, we can set you up with a desk, printer access, internet, access to a kitchen area and conference rooms, incubator/business mentorship is available.
 Your membership is directly supporting our programs and making it possible to do wonderful things!
 We’re grateful to you for helping to support the space!
 9am-9pm access (earlier if requested), locker storage.

 We have an annual membership package for businesses who wish to offer their employees a creative and fun facility to make and create things.
 Membership provides 10 monthly passes, access to our incubator facilities, 3D printing, CNC, access to one of our conference rooms for events, partnership advertising on our website and in the media.
-We will setup a community Team building project for you as well.
-Annual fee is $500/month or $2500 annually (over 40% discount from member rate).
+We will setup a community Team building project for you and we have several events you will have VIP sponsor status.
+Packages are from $1500 to $5000 annually.

 We offer 100 & 200 sqft art studios for $150 & $250 per month, Access is 9am-9pm daily, and have a photo studio available for half or full day rental $75/$125.